tylerlaberge/Jasper/README.md

 However you organize your files just make sure that your feature.py file can successfully import steps or scenarios from wherever you choose to define them, and that your steps can import code from your actual application (we want to test an actual app after all!).

-Okay, we have succesfully written a feature.
+Okay, we have successfully written a feature.
 Lets run it.

 More information on Features can be found in the [Features](https://github.com/tylerlaberge/Jasper#features) section.